4 ways to boost your natural anti-aging hormone

 • Get a good night’s sleep.
 Getting enough sleep is one of the easiest ways to promote youthful, anti-aging hormone levels in your body.
 In fact, your body’s growth hormone production levels are at their highest when you enter into slow wave sleep.

 • Take a daily multivitamin.
-A lot of vitamins that promote your body’s production of HGH can be found right in your daily multivitamin… like vitamins A, B5, B12, chromium and zinc.
+Many vitamins that promote your body’s production of HGH can be found in your daily multivitamin, like vitamins A, B5, B12, chromium and zinc.

 Editor’s note: Are you feeling unusually tired?
 You may think this is normal aging, but the problem could be your master hormone.
 When it’s not working, your risk of age-related diseases skyrockets.
 To reset what many call “the trigger for all disease” and live better, longer, click here to discover The Insulin Factor: How to Repair Your Body’s Master Controller and Conquer Chronic Disease!